 How to Organize Pinterest Boards: A Step-by-Step Tutorial

-Step 1: Profile Cleanup
+Step 1: Pinterest Profile Cleanup

-Does your profile picture, description and overall boards still communicate your message?
+Does your profile picture, description, and overall boards still communicate your message?
 If not, make a few changes.

 - Change out your profile picture making sure to use the same picture you have on other social platforms.
 Consistent profile pictures can make a huge difference in brand identification.

 - Update your description with keywords that tell pinners what you are all about.
-Plus, you can add in a link to your email freebie (see example below).

 Step 2: Moving & Re-titling Boards

-For example, take your “Morning” board filled with breakfast recipes and title it “Simple Breakfast Recipes” or better yet move all specific pins (pancakes, maybe) to a new board and title it “Easy Pancake Recipes.”
+To provide an example of keywording an existing board, take your “Morning” board filled with breakfast recipes and title it “Simple Breakfast Recipes” or better yet move all specific pins (pancakes, maybe) to a new board and title it “Easy Pancake Recipes.”
 The keyword variations are endless.

 Step 3: Assess Group Board Effectiveness

-If you are exclusively pinning your content to group boards I would strongly suggest you dial that back.
-Not utilizing your personal boards and relying so heavily on group boards puts you at the mercy of a group board owner.
-A group board owner could remove you at any time or delete the board altogether.Tips for evaluating Pinterest group boards.Click To Tweet
+If you are exclusively pinning your content to group boards, we would strongly suggest you dial that back.
+Not utilizing your personal boards and relying so heavily on group boards, puts you at the mercy of a group board owner.
+A group board owner could remove you at any time or delete the board altogether.

 - Does the topic still fit within your niche or do you write content that will fit on the board?